Codecademy/gamut/packages/tracking/README.md

 }, 1000);
 ```

-`initializeIntegrations` takes all the same settings as `useIntegrations`.
+`initializeTrackingIntegrations` takes all the same settings as `useTrackingIntegrations`.